nus-cs2103-AY1920S1/duke/docs/README.md

 `Got it.
 I've deleted these tasks:` <br />
 Duke will delete items 1 through 4, 6 through 9, and 12, and display these tasks.

+### Feature 4
+Expenses Tracker
+## Usage
+Click on `Expenses Tracker` under `Other tools` in the menubar to open the interface.
+### Add an expense/income item to your list using the +/- buttons

+Example of usage:

+Type the name of your expense/income, the amount, and then click `+`/`-` to add the item to the correct column.<br />
+The total budget amount will automatically update.

+Expected outcome:

+The columns will automatically update.